 Backup Frequency

-ImportantThe log backup retention period is the same as the data backup retention period.
-You cannot separately configure the log backup retention period.
+ImportantThe log backup retention period is the same as the data backup retention period and cannot be configured separately.

 Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

-In the left-side navigation pane, click Backup and Restoration.
+In the navigation pane on the left, click Backup and Restoration.

-On the Backup and Restoration page, click the Backup Strategy tab.
-On the tab that appears, move the pointer over the circled number between SQL Server and Level-1 Backup to view the backup policies that you configured.
+On the Backup and Restoration page, select the Backup Strategy tab, and click the circled number between SQL Server and Level-1 Backup.

 Configure the following parameters and click OK.